Characterizing Distances of Networks on the Tensor Manifold: Conclusion

-This note introduces a statistical geometric framework \cite{Pennec1} towards time-varying network analysis.
-While such mathematical concepts have been successfully employed for DTI Imaging \cite{Yogesh}, the underlying structure is equally relevant in the classification of regime-shifts in networks.
+This note introduces a statistical geometric framework \cite{Pennec1} previously applied to DTI Imaging \cite{Yogesh} toward the problem of network analysis.
 To illustrate the importance of geometry in this setting, we presented preliminary results that show classical Euclidean distances are unable to properly differentiate between not only toy network configurations, but that of scale-free and random networks.
-We concluded with an example of how the proposed framework may be utilized on real-life biological stem-cell data.
-Putting this all together, these preliminary results and methodology set the foundation for a more expansive study on global notions of robustness, heterogeneity, and/or regime-shift detection.
+The results set the foundation for a more expansive study on global notions of robustness for which we will explore notions of network family curvatures.